-Q: Start up expenses I never claimed on my tax return
+I never claimed start up expenses on my tax return

 Carol,

-I have no employees but wondered what kind of taxes I can expect for my 2011 taxes.
 I am not sure if I will have income this year from my book as it is due out either in December or January.
 I have expenses of $5,500 so far this year.
-I also had similar expenses in 2010 but never filed anything.
+I also had similar expenses last year but never filed anything.
 How would you advice me?

 Thank You ~ your book looks wonderful and I’ll be sure to get a copy.
 It will be a blessing to many writers!